wdoganowski/cloud-chronicles/01. 7 Rs of Migration/README.md

 *Relocate* (hypervisor-level lift and shift) – Move infrastructure to the cloud without purchasing new hardware, rewriting applications, or modifying your existing operations.
 This migration scenario is specific to VMware Cloud on AWS, which supports virtual machine (VM) compatibility and workload portability between your on-premises environment and AWS.
 You can use the VMware Cloud Foundation technologies from your on-premises data centers when you migrate your infrastructure to VMware Cloud on AWS.
 Example: Relocate the hypervisor hosting your Oracle database to VMware Cloud on AWS.

 *Retain* (revisit) – Keep applications in your source environment.
 These might include applications that require major refactoring, and you want to postpone that work until a later time, and legacy applications that you want to retain because there’s no business justification for migrating them.

+*Retire* – Decommission or remove applications that are no longer needed in your source environment.

 While all of the 7 Rs can be useful in specific situations, *rehosting*, *re-platforming*, and *refactoring* are generally the most valuable strategies for cloud migration. *Rehosting* can provide immediate cost savings and speed up the migration process, while *re-platforming* can improve application performance and scalability. *Refactoring* can create the most value in the long run, as it involves redesigning the application to fully leverage the benefits of the cloud.